Government Software as a Service (G-SaaS)

 Benefits for Private Organizations

-- Foster strategic partnership between the private sector and the EGA in developing powerful software programs to support different government-based operations provided for the general public, directly and indirectly.
+- Foster strategic partnership between the private sector and the DGA in developing powerful software programs to support different government-based operations provided for the general public, directly and indirectly.

 Benefits for General Public